aserto-dev/aserto-node/README.md

 The authorization policy's ID and the decision to be evaluated are specified when creating authorization Middleware, but the policy path is often derived from the URL or method being called.

-By default, the policy path is derived from the URL path
+By default, the policy path is derived from the URL path.

 To provide custom logic, use a PolicyMapper.
 For example: